 The COE, TVA, and TDEC conduct permitting programs for projects and activities with the potential to affect aquatic resources, including navigable waters, surface waters (including tributaries), and wetlands.
-These are the COE Section 404 dredge-and-fill permits, TDEC Aquatic Resources Alteration Permits (ARAPs), and TVA 26A approvals.
-(See Sect.
-2.5, Environmental Permits, for ARAP permits.)
+These are the COE Section 404 dredge-and-fill permits, TDEC ARAPs, and TVA 26A approvals.
+See Sect.
+2.5, Environmental Permits, for ARAP permits issued or expected in 1998.